netrisai/docs/tutorials/phoenixnap-bmc-using-nat.rst

 Using NAT services in phoenixNAP BMC
 ####################################

 NAT, under Net --> NAT, is a Network Address Translation (NAT) service.
 Netris supports most of the standard rules for MASQUERADE, SNAT, and DNAT.
 In this scenario, I am enabling instances in a private network with a subnet of 10.0.0.0/8 to have access to services outside their VPC.
 The goal is to provide bare-metal servers/VMs with the capability to connect to the Internet through NAT for outbound access.
-You can always have more granular control either through NAT rule or using Services → ACLs.

 Option 1 - MASQUERADE
 =====================